savitajadhav/Assignement/README.md

 TC6 : User should be able to change the cover image.

-3.	com.rtassignemnt.sampleimages : This package includes sample images which are using to upload images while creating Album and also includes Auto it executable files.
+3.	com.rtassignemnt.sampleimages : This package includes sample images which are using to upload images while creating Album and also includes Autoit executable files.

 2. How to Set it up